mar-eid/ha-addon-mcp/README.md

 Contributions are welcome!
 Please:
 1. Fork the repository
 2. Create a feature branch
-3. Test your changes with the test script
+3. Test your changes with the Web UI
 4. Submit a pull request

 ---